zhiburt/tabled/README.md

 let table = Table::new(&data).with(Style::psql());
 ```

-Bellow rendered a list of pre configured styles.
+Below is a rendered list of the preconfigured styles.

 If you think that there's some valuable style to be added,
-Please open an issue.
+please open an issue.

 ##### ASCII